 MGH has been at the forefront of many scientific advances in treatments for depression.

-Dr. David Mischoulon is a Psychiatrist at Massachusetts General Hospital, an Associate Professor of Psychiatry at Harvard Medical School, and the Director of Research and Alternative Remedy Studies at the Depression Clinical and Research Program at Massachusetts General Hospital.
+Dr. David Mischoulon is a Psychiatrist at Massachusetts General Hospital, an Associate Professor of Psychiatry at Harvard Medical School, and the Director of the Depression Clinical and Research Program at Massachusetts General Hospital.
 Dr. Mischoulon graduated from the combined MD-PhD program at Boston University School of Medicine in 1994, and then interned in preliminary medicine at Carney Hospital from 1994-1995.
 From 1995-1998 he completed his residency in adult psychiatry at Massachusetts General Hospital, where he served as Chief Resident in Psychopharmacology.
 Dr Mischoulon's research has focused on various areas of depression, including complementary and alternative medicine.
 He is also an accredited medical acupuncturist and has carried out studies of acupuncture as a treatment for depression.
 He has received two NARSAD Young Investigator awards, and a K-23 mentored award from NCCAM to study omega-3 fatty acids in the treatment of depression.
 He has also received an R01 grant from the NIH and a UG3 from NCCIH to continue his work on omega-3 fatty acids for depression.
 Dr. Mischoulon has authored or co-authored more than 230 original articles, review articles, and book chapters, and has also co-edited a textbook on natural medications for psychiatric disorders.
 He has been an invited speaker at various sites around the country and internationally, and has won several awards.
 Dr. Mischoulon teaches and supervises residents and medical students, and lectures in various MGH Psychiatry Academy continuing medical education courses.
 View Dr. Mischoulon’s research: http://www.ncbi.nlm.nih.gov/pubmed/?term=mischoulon